L-36.com

 Edit Hide Help

-Sat - NW winds 5 to 10 kt, becoming W in the afternoon.
-Waves 1 ft or less.
+Sat - SW winds 5 to 10 kt.
+Waves 1 ft or less, then around 2 ft in the afternoon.

 7 Day Forecast for Marine Location Near Shelter Island, NY